Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

 |Required Board Exam||COMLEX||USMLE|

 |Open Own Practice?||YES||YES|

 Question 2: Can osteopathic physicians practice in other countries?
 Where?

 Yes, many countries recognize physicians with a DO degree.
 For example, Germany announced its recognition of the Doctor of Osteopathic Medicine (DO) degree in 1999.
-DO’s have full practice opportunities in many countries through various health organizations.
 Contact the American Osteopathic Association (AOA) for further information.